 The largest population of Cycas micronesica in Palau is on Ngellil Island.
 The western edge of this population is directly east of where CAS infestations have been sustained for years on planted Cycas revoluta plants in commercial landscapes.
 One meteorological event that shifts wind direction could easily vector CAS crawlers into this wild population.
 None of the Koror State Cycas micronesica populations are exposed to this threat that is caused by geographic proximity.
 Moreover, one of the popular tourist attractions in Airai State is an abandoned Yap stone money quarry, and the trail that leads to this quarry cuts through this cycad habitat.
 Any tourist could pick up a CAS crawler as they depart their hotel where the infested Cycas revoluta plants are located, then vector that crawler into the native cycad habitat within a short amount of time – this would be devasting.
 Joel Miles, Bureau of Agriculture, Ann Kitalong, Belau National Museum, Princess Blailes, Governor Adachi’s office, and the Koror State Rangers were critical to the success of Dr. Marler’s exploratory work on Palau.
 If more funds become available for Palau work, establishing permanent plots within this Ngellil Island habitat is a high priority as well as determining what insect(s) are the pollinators for the Palau population.
 The pollinator for Guam and Rota is distinct from the Yap pollinator.
 These are the only two known Lepidoptera cycad pollinators worldwide.

+University of Guam entomologist Aubrey Moore continues trying to establish effective biological control for CAS in Micronesia.
+The lady beetle, Rhizobius lophanthae, was introduced from Maui and has been established in Guam, Rota and Palau.
+This predator protects mature CAS, but it is too large to attack scale insects hiding in many parts of the plant and it does not prey close to the ground, leaving seedlings prone to attack by CAS, resulting in almost 100% mortality.
+Several attempts at introducing tiny parasitic wasps which might provide more protection than the lady beetle have failed.
+During 2015, the parasitoid Coccobius fulvus was collected from CAS in Florida by Dr. Ron Cave and these were field released on Guam.
+It is not yet known if these parasitoids became established.